B.Tech (film)

-B. Tech is a 2018 Indian Malayalam-language coming-of-age drama film co-written and directed by debutant Mridul Nair, starring Asif Ali, Arjun Ashokan, Anoop Menon, Aju Varghese, Alencier Ley Lopez, V. K. Prakash, Aparna Balamurali, and Niranjana Anoop in major roles.
+B. Tech is a 2018 Indian Malayalam-language coming-of-age drama film directed by Mridul Nair.
+The film stars Asif Ali, Arjun Ashokan, Anoop Menon, Aju Varghese, Alencier Ley Lopez, V. K. Prakash, Aparna Balamurali, and Niranjana Anoop.

-B.Tech was released in Kerala on 5 May 2018 with positive critical reviews and became a theatrical success.
+B.Tech was released on 5 May 2018 and received positive reviews.
 The film completed a run of more than 100 days in Kerala theaters.